intel/intel-extension-for-pytorch/docs/tutorials/features.rst

 To optimize performance further with torchscript, Intel® Extension for PyTorch\* supports fusion of frequently used operator patterns, like Conv2D+ReLU, Linear+ReLU, etc.  The benefit of the fusions are delivered to users in a transparant fashion.

+Comparing to eager mode, graph mode in PyTorch normally yields better performance from optimization methodologies like operator fusion.
+Intel® Extension for PyTorch* provides further optimizations in graph mode.
+It is highly recommended for users to take advantage of Intel® Extension for PyTorch* with `TorchScript <https://pytorch.org/docs/stable/jit.html>`_.
+Users may wish to run with `torch.jit.trace()` function first, since it works with Intel® Extension for PyTorch* better than `torch.jit.script()` function in general.
+More detailed information can be found at `pytorch.org website <https://pytorch.org/tutorials/beginner/Intro_to_TorchScript_tutorial.html#tracing-modules>`_.

 Check more detailed information for `Graph Optimization <features/graph_optimization.html>`_.

 .. toctree::